harsh1139/Task-Management-App/README.md

-# Task-Management-App
+# notezy
-Task Management app in Django
+A simple note taking app using Django